openordu/ordu-ui/src/docs/editing/text.md

 ::: warning

-In block above, the word `at` is followed by two spaces.
+In block above, the word `line` is followed by two spaces.

 :::